-In 2020 in this category recalculation of $CO_2$ emissions for 2019 was made due to adjustment of the data of non-carbonate raw material components use and CaO and MgO content respectively according to the data obtained from enterprises.
+In 2021 in this category recalculation of $CO_2$ and $SO_2$ emissions for 2015 - 2020 was made due to adjustment of the data of cement and clinker production and the data of non-carbonate raw material components use and CaO and MgO content respectively according to the data obtained from enterprises.

-Table 4.3 Recalculation of emissions from cement production in 2019.
+Table 4.3 Recalculation of emissions from cement production in 2021.